kworkflow/kworkflow/documentation/man/kw.rst

 4. --reboot: Reboot machine after deploy.

 5. --modules: Only install/update modules.

+6. --ls: List available kernels in a single column the target.

+7. --ls-line: List available kernels separated by comma.

 .. note::
   **Only run commands related to VM after you turn it off**.
 Under the hood, it